rinonTen/react-native-bottom-navigation-bar/README.md

 ### Environment variable

-To run this app locally, we need to add this file in the `androind` folder `local.properies`.
+To run this app locally, we need to add this file in the `androind` folder `local.properties`.

     1. For Linux Ubuntu users, you need to add this: